artmoni/gardening-manager-android/README.md

-Gardening Manager development plateform is processed maven This short documentation explain how to configure the developer environment with Eclipse, Android ADT and Maven
+Gardening Manager development plateform is processed by maven

+This short documentation explains how to configure the developer environment with Eclipse, Android ADT and Maven

 # Quick step installation guide
 1. git clone https://github.com/artmoni/gardening-manager-android